 You can always check to see how long the company has been in business.
 If they've been servicing the gaming market for several years there's a good chance they're doing something right.
 Some companies focus on servicing just one or two games.
 A game server host specializing in ARK is going to make it their business to tailor their services to offer the best user experience for that game.
 On the other hand, larger companies that offer a range of hosting services are likely to have extensive infrastructure.
 A company that has grown with online gaming and who has a solid track record of providing reliable service is likely to know what they're doing and be around to support you in building a successful server, but it's important to remember they have many customers and as such it can be sometimes challenging to get their attention.

 Reading online reviews and ratings from previous or existing customers is usually a must when it comes to spending money.
 If you're looking for specialized features for your server, searching reviews for customer feedback can be a great way to judge if your potential game server host is living up to their claims.
 You can see if customers in your local area are getting low ping, check on downtime, look out for deals or coupons, and see what features are important to those who are already running successful servers.
 The official ARK community forum and the ARK Steam community are both great places to find reviews on game servers and server hosts, and TrustPilot is a well established site which contains many crowd sourced customer reviews for game server hosting companies.

-To summarize, here are the basic steps to take when searching for an ARK server hosting provider:
+To summarize, here are the basic steps to take when searching for the best ARK server hosting provider